react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 #### `tabBarIcon`

-Function that given `{ focused: boolean, color: string, size: number }` returns an icon to display in the tab bar.
+Icon object to display or a function that given `{ focused: boolean, color: string, size: number }` returns an icon to display in the tab bar.
 It can be one of the following:

 - An icon object with both `native` and `custom` implementations
 - A React element with `custom` implementation only